gsantiago/jquery-view/README.md

 })
 ```

-And enjoy its simple DOM-based template:
+And enjoy its simple and expressive DOM-based template:

 ```html
 <div class="my-view">